-Since POVO does not provide a reliable criterion for defining an optimal truncation threshold, we next assess the performance of the FNS and FNS++ schemes by examining the polarizability of Zn and HBr as a function of the occupation threshold.
+Since POVO does not provide a reliable criterion for defining an optimal truncation threshold, we next assess the performance of the FNS and FNS++ schemes with the X2CMP Hamiltonian for the polarizability of Zn and HBr as a function of the occupation threshold.
 Figure~\ref{fig:zn_hbr_fnsthresh} presents the dependence of the dynamic polarizability of Zn at an external frequency of 0.072~a.u. and the static polarizability of HBr on the FNS and FNS++ truncation thresholds.
 For the Zn atom, owing to its spherical symmetry ($\alpha_{xx}=\alpha_{yy}=\alpha_{zz}$), only the mean polarizability is reported.
-In contrast, for the anisotropic HBr molecule, two independent tensor components, $\alpha_{xx}(=\alpha_{yy})$ and $\alpha_{zz}$, are shown.
+In contrast, for the anisotropic HBr molecule, two distinct tensor components, $\alpha_{xx}(=\alpha_{yy})$ and $\alpha_{zz}$, are shown.
 As evident from Fig.~\ref{fig:zn_hbr_fnsthresh}(a), the convergence behavior with respect to the occupation threshold is markedly inferior for the FNS scheme compared to FNS++.
 In the case of FNS, an absolute error exceeding 20 a.u. is observed at a truncation threshold of $10^{-3}$, whereas the FNS++ scheme yields an error of less than 2.5~a.u. at the same threshold.
-Upon tightening the threshold to $10^{-4}$, the error in FNS decreases to approximately 15 a.u., while the FNS++ results are already essentially converged to the canonical reference.
+Upon tightening the threshold to $10^{-4}$, the error in FNS decreases to approximately 15 a.u., while the FNS++ results are already converged to the canonical reference.
 In fact, the FNS scheme requires an occupation threshold as tight as $10^{-8}$ to achieve satisfactory convergence, highlighting its significantly slower and less efficient convergence behavior.
-A similar trend is observed for the HBr molecule, where the FNS scheme again exhibits substantial difficulty in reaching convergence compared to FNS++.
-Notably, at relatively loose truncation thresholds, the deviations from the canonical values for both $\alpha_{xx}$ and $\alpha_{zz}$ remain consistent and well controlled within the FNS++ framework.
-In contrast, the FNS results display irregular and inconsistent behavior at a threshold of $10^{-3}$, particularly in the relative errors of different tensor components, indicating an unbalanced description of the response.
-An additional qualitative distinction between the two schemes is reflected in the minimum virtual natural spinor occupation values.
-For the FNS scheme, the lowest occupation values are of the order of $10^{-3}$, whereas in the FNS++ approach, virtual natural spinor occupations extend down to values as small as $10^{-1}$.
-This difference reflects the more diffuse character of the virtual spinors retained in the FNS++ scheme.
+A similar trend is observed for the HBr molecule, where the FNS scheme again exhibits substantial difficulty in converging relative to FNS++.
+Notably, at relatively loose truncation thresholds, the deviations from the canonical values for both $\alpha_{xx}$ and $\alpha_{zz}$ remain consistent and well-controlled within the FNS++ framework.
 On the basis of the above findings, an FNS++ occupation truncation threshold of $10^{-5}$ is chosen as an optimal compromise between accuracy and computational efficiency for all subsequent calculations.